openmainframeproject/tac/proposed_projects/VMLINK.md

 (Usually also /etc/auto.smb if you like.)
 Maybe create /etc/auto.vmlink to handle linking, varying online, and mounting of disks owned by other virtual machines (assuming your v-machine has the rights to read it, which is a whole other story).
-So then one could simply ...

 Partitioning is another matter.
 If a disk has one (or zero) partitions, the script could just figure things out.
 If the disk has multiple